 - Stitch the long edge, making sure you have three layers under your needle at all times.
 If you can’t get your head round this method, RST join one edge of rectangle 3 with one edge of 2, then fold a seam allowance into second edge of rectangle 3 and hem.
 You should now have the middle rectangle caught into the hem band.

-- Grade the seam if necessary
+- Grade the seam if necessary or overlock/serge it if your fabric frays.

 - Pull rectangle 2 out of 3 and give it a good press.